All Episodes

 He's got this closeted rage.

-Uh we all do, ladies and gentlemen.
+We all do, ladies and gentlemen.

-He's afraid that this might inspire another black white conflict out there, and we can't have that.
+He's afraid that this might inspire another black-white conflict out there, and we can't have that.

-So Seinfeld uh what was was uh then asked by Letterman.
+So, Seinfeld was then asked by Letterman.

 Jerry, anything you want to say to Michael here?

-You know, I know Michael many years and I know how he works on stage, and none of that uh justifies uh what happened, but uh, you know, I've been talking to him today, and uh he he's someone that I love and I I know how shattered he is about this.
+But, you know, I've been talking to him today, and he's someone that I love, and I know how shattered he is about this.

 And he deserves a chance.